Episode 1: When Life Breaks You

 Most people aren’t failing.

-They’re just expecting too much of themselves too soon.
+They’re just asking too much of themselves too soon.

 A Calm Place to Start